Army APFT Standards: What You Need to Know to Pass the Test

 APFT’s Role in Career Progression

-For active-duty soldiers, maintaining a passing APFT score is essential for staying eligible for Professional Military Education (PME) courses.
+For active-duty personnel, maintaining a passing APFT score is vital for eligibility to attend Professional Military Education (PME) courses, which are often necessary for career advancement in your Military Occupational Specialty (MOS).

 Impact of APFT on Promotions

-Officers also benefit from strong APFT performances.
+Officers also benefit from strong APFT results.

 APFT Policies and Administration